-of absorption should have been rapid, when the viceroy, who held the above opinions, was essentially a practical man, gifted with an "aptitude for business, unflagging powers of labour, and clearness of intellect ;" which even the most decided opponents of his policy have applauded.
+ised by acts of the grossest injustice, highly injurious to the national reputation:" and that the acquisition of that country was "more iniquitous than any which has ever stained the annals of our Indian administration."-Memorials of Indian Govof absorption should have been rapid, when | the viceroy, who held the above opinions, was essentially a practical man, gifted with an "aptitude for business, unflagging powers of labour, and clearness of intellect;" which even the most decided opponents of his policy have applauded.
 In reviewing the result of his eight years' administration, Lord Dalhousie dwells, apparently without the slightest misgiving, on the large increase of the British territories in the East during that period; four kingdoms, and various chiefships and separate tracts, having been brought under the sway of the Queen of England.
 Of these, the Punjab was the fruit of conquest.
 Pegu and Martaban were likewise won by the sword in 1852; and a population of 570,180 souls, spread over an area of 32,250 square miles, was thereby brought under the dominion of the British Crown.+

-The Raj or Principality of Sattara, was the first state annexed by Lord Dalhousie, to the exclusion of the claims of an adopted son.
-There was only one precedent-and that a partial one-for this measure: it occurred under the administration of Lord Auckland, in 1840, in the case of the little state of Colaba, founded by the pirate Angria, whose chief fort, Gheria, was taken by Watson and Clive in 1756.[†] Colaba was dependent on the government of the Peishwa at Poona; and, on the extinction of his power, the British entered into a treaty with Ragojee Angria, the existing chief, guaranteeing the transmission of his territories in their integrity to his "successors."
+The Raj or Principality of Sattara, was the first state annexed by Lord Dalhousie, to the exclusion of the claims of an adopted There was only one precedent-and that a partial one-for this measure: it occurred under the administration of Lord Auckland, in 1840, in the case of the little state of Colaba, founded by the pirate Angria, whose chief fort, Gheria, was taken by Watson and Clive in 1756.‡ Colaba was dependent on the government of the Peishwa at Poona; and, on the extinction of his power, the British entered into a treaty with Ragojee Angria, the existing chief, guaranteeing the transmission of his territories in their integrity to his "successors."
 With the sanction of the Bombay government, Ragojee adopted a boy, who died soon after him.
 Permission was asked for a fresh adoption, but refused; and the territory was treated as having escheated for want of heirs male, although, it is alleged, there were many members of the Angria family still in existence, legally capable of succeeding to the government.

-Sattara was altogether a more important case, both on account of the extent and excellent government of the kingdom, and because its extinction involved a distinct repudiation of the practice of adoption previously sanctioned by the British authorities, and held by the Hindoos as invariably conferring on the adopted child

-† Ibid., p.
-458. Parl.
-Papers, 16th April, 1858.] § See Indian Empire, vol. i., p.
-271. every privilege of natural and legitimate issue. § The fact was so generally recognised, that there seems no reason to doubt that the native princes, in signing subsidiary or other treaties, considered that children by adoption were included, as a matter of course, under the head of legitimate heirs and successors.
-The exception, if intended, was sufficiently important to demand men-But the conduct of the government, tion. in repeated instances (such as those of the Gwalior and Indore principalities, of Kotah in 1828, Dutteah in 1840, Oorcha, Banswarra, and Oodipoor, in 1842, and, several years later, in Kerowlee), || was calculated to remove all doubt by evidencing its liberal construction of the Hindoo law of succession.
+Sattara was altogether a more important case, both on account of the extent and excellent government of the kingdom, and because its extinction involved a distinct repudiation of the practice of adoption previously sanctioned by the British authorities, and held by the Hindoos as invariably conferring on the adopted child every privilege of natural and legitimate issue.
+The fact was so generally recognised, that there seems no reason to doubt that the native princes, in signing subsidiary or other treaties, considered that children by adoption were included, as a matter of course, under the head of legitimate heirs and successors.
+The exception, if intended, was sufficiently important to demand mention.
+But the conduct of the government, in repeated instances (such as those of the Gwalior and Indore principalities, of Kotah in 1828, Dutteah in 1840, Oorcha, Banswarra, and Oodipoor, in 1842, and, several years later, in Kerowlee), | was calculated to remove all doubt by evidencing its liberal construction of the Hindoo law of succes-